 Common names: Red Seringa, White Seringa, Wild Seringa, Seringa tree.

 Family: Fabaceae, Leguminosae (Pea, bean or legume family).
 After the Orchidaceae and the Asteraceae, the Fabaceae is the third largest Angiosperm (flowering plants) family with 700+ genera and close to 20 000 species.
-Local Tree genera include Acacia (Vauchellia, Senegalia), Albizia, Bauhinia, Bolusanthus, Burkea, Calpurnia, Colophospermum, Cyclopia, Erythrina, Erythrophleum, Faidherbia, Indigofera, Philenoptera and Schotia.
+Local Tree genera include Acacia (Vauchellia, Senegalia), Albizia, Bauhinia, Bolusanthus, Burkea, Calpurnia, Colophospermum, Cyclopia, Dichrostachys, Erythrina, Erythrophleum, Faidherbia, Indigofera, Mundulea, Peltophorum, Philenoptera, Schotia and Xanthocercis.
 The Fabaceae are recognisable by their fruit and by their pinnately compound Leaves.
 Leaves may also be simple and usually have stipules – some of which may be spinescent.
 Leaflets are usually entire.
 Flowers are bisexual and bracteate.
 Regular flowers usually have 4-5 sepals and the same number of petals.
 Irregular flowers have 4-5 sepals and 5 or less petals.
 Stamens have anthers that have 2 pollen sacs and there are usually at least twice the number of stamens as petals – often 10.
 The superior Ovary has one locule that may contain 1 or more ovules.
 The Stigma and Style are simple.
 The single carpel develops into the Fruit, which is usually a pod.
-The pod dehisces on both sides and may break into segments.
+This pod dehisces on both sides and may break into segments.
 Seeds vary.

 Conservation Status: L C. (Least Concern).
 2009 (Raimondo et al.).

 This unarmed, flat-topped or rounded crowned Tree is 10 to 15m high.
 The Trunk may reach a diameter of up to 80 cm.
 The Bark is rough, dark grey, fissured and often flaking.
 Green lichen may be present.
 The inner bark is either pink to dull red or purplish brown.
-The ends of young branches are broad, rusty-red to maroon and have densely matted hair (photo 174).
+The ends of young branches are broad, rusty-red to maroon and have densely matted hair (photos 1053 and 174).
 This is a distinctive feature – especially in winter.
 Roots can extend horizontally for many metres and are generally shallow.

 The bisexual, creamy-white Flowers are crowded towards the ends of branches.
 They may appear before or with the new leaves.
 They provide a white, mat-like mass.
 The flower buds are green-yellow.
 Flowers are small – up to 5mm wide and arranged in attractive pendulous Spikes (simple indeterminate inflorescence with sessile flowers on a single unbranched stalk).
 These spikes are up to 24cm long.
 The Bracts (modified leaves associated with reproductive structures like cone scales and inflorescence axis) are small and are persistent until the flowers open.
 Individual flowers are zygomorphic (irregular flower: when corolla is divisible into 2 equal halves in one plane only).
 The Calyx is campanulate (bell shaped) having a short tube with 5 rounded lobes.
 The lobes are longer than the tube and are valvate (meeting by the edge without overlapping).
-The 5 free, imbricate (with overlapping edges) Petals which are obovate-oblong and up to 5mm long.
+The 5 free, imbricate (with overlapping edges) Petals are obovate-oblong and up to 5mm long.
 There are 10 nearly equal Stamens and each is about 5mm long.
 The Anthers have a sessile apical gland.
 A single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) is present.
 The superior partially sunken Ovary is densely hairy.
 It has a short, thick Style and a funnel-shaped Stigma, which is slit down one side.
 (Sep-Nov).

 Distribution & Ecology

 The dense hard Wood is pale yellow to yellowish brown.
 The sapwood must be treated to prevent borer attack.
 The wood is lustrous and takes a fine polish.
 It saws easily but has a marked cross-grain, which makes it difficult to plane.
 It does not shrink much and has good gluing properties.
-Nailing may cause splitting – pre-boring will help overcome this.
-Heartwood is used for fence posts, parquet flooring, railway sleepers, mortars and attractive furniture.
+Nailing may cause splitting and pre-boring will help overcome this.
+The Heartwood is used for fence posts, parquet flooring, railway sleepers, mortars and attractive furniture.
 The centre of the bowl is often defective.
 Wood is used as a Fuel.
 Caterpillars of the moth (Cirina forda), which have a wingspan in excess of 10cm, consume the Leaves.
 These caterpillars also provide food for the local people.
 They are boiled and lightly roasted and may also be dried and stored.
 Leaves may be toxic to stock.
 Bark contains alkaloids and tannins and extracts can be used for tanning.
 Dried, crushed bark is used as a fish poison.
-Seeds are difficult to cultivate.
+Seeds are difficult to cultivate and trees are slow growing.
 Roots provide a red dye.
 Twigs show antimicrobial activity against a wide variety of bacteria and fungi – supporting the use as a chewing-stick for dental care.

 Coates Palgrave, M. 2002.
 Keith Coates Palgrave Trees of Southern Africa, edn 3.
 Struik, Cape Town.